testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

 8. **Run** each cell in the notebook.
 You can select a cell and enter **Shift+Enter** to execute the cell and advance to the next one.
 Be sure to read and understand each cell and descriptions throughout the notebook.

+    > If you receive errors after executing the first two cells, rerun them again.
+The first cell performs `!pip install` commands, which take a few moments to apply to all the worker nodes.

 9. You may receive a prompt to sign in after executing the first cell.
 If you do, copy the code in your notebook and then select the link to authenticate.

     ![A prompt to perform interactive authentication.](media/azure-ml-notebook-authentication.png "Performing interactive authentication")